We get this question a lot: “Can you put affiliate links in recipes?”

 Then, copy your affiliate link and paste it into the Link section.

-Every time you mention the pizza cutter in your blog posts, Tasty Links automatically adds the affiliate link for you.
+Every time you mention the keyword (or any of its variations) in a post, Tasty Links adds the affiliate link.

 5. Add affiliate links in your recipe card equipment section

-Tasty Recipes and Tasty Links work hand in hand to create a beautiful equipment section for your recipe cards.
+Tasty Recipes and Tasty Links work together to create an equipment section inside your recipe cards.

 Go to a post with a Tasty Recipes recipe card or add a new one.
 Then click Edit Tasty Recipe.